alonitac/DevOpsBootcampUPES/tutorials/linux_file_management.md

 cat: phone: Permission denied
 ```

 In the above example, your personal user is `myuser` (according to the name in the prompt), but the file `phone` is owned by the user `john`.
-Not only it is owned by `john`, according to the file’s permissions, only john (or users under the group `johnsfriends`) can read/write to the file.
+Not only it is owned by `john`, according to the file's permissions, only john (or users under the group `johnsfriends`) can read/write to the file.

 The `sudo` command is short for “**switch user and do**”.
 In a single command, you can switch to a specific user, perform a command on behalf of that user, and “return” to your user.
 Here is an example: